yashrajmani/Hacktoberfest2021/README.md

 ## How to contribute to this project
-Here are 3 quick and painless ways to contribute to this project:

-* Add your name to the `CONTRIBUTORS.md` file
-* Add a profile page to the `profiles` directory
-* Create a simple "Hello, World" script in a language of your choice

-Choose one or all 3, make a pull request for your work and wait for it to be merged!

 ## Choose from these tasks
 ### 1. Add your name
 Add your name to the `CONTRIBUTORS.md` file using the below convention: